mhjnmohit/simple_banking_project/README.md

 - Responsive UI design

 ## How to Run the Project
-1.Download or clone the repository
+1. Download or clone the repository
-2.Open index.html in any modern web browser
+2. Open index.html in any modern web browser
-3.No server or database is required
+3. No server or database is required

 ## Project Type
-●Frontend based web application
+● Frontend based web application
-●Simple and beginner-friendly
+● Simple and beginner-friendly
-●Static project (no backend)
+● Static project (no backend)

 ## Limitations
-●No real database connectivity
+● No real database connectivity
-●No real authentication
+● No real authentication
-●Data is static and for demonstration only
+● Data is static and for demonstration only

 ## Technologies Used
 - HTML